 Yoga, mindfulness, meditation and deep breathing can help reduce overall levels of stress.
 The Breathr App from Kelty Mental Health is a good resource to get started on mindfulness meditation.

-It's easy to get sucked in to reading constant updates on social media, this can be mentally draining as well as putting you at risk of seeing false information.
+It's easy to get sucked into reading constant updates on social media, but this can be mentally draining as well as putting you at risk of seeing false information.
 A better way to stay informed is by checking out credible sources once or twice a day for updates.
 Some reliable sources include:

 It matters more than you think.
 One way to get sleep better is to take a break from the stimulation of screens — TV, phones, tablets or computers — in the two hours before bedtime.